Usage : Features : Download : Internals : Related

 Create a shortcut in the Start menu or elsewhere if you wish.

-Download this file into some folder then double-click on it.
-It will extract the Thrup’ny executable and the DLL's into the folder that it's in.
+Download one of these files into some folder and then double-click on it.
+It will extract the Thrup’ny executable and the DLL's into the folder that it's in or into a folder that you specify.

 Download this .zip file and